alex-sir/pomotimer/README.md

 * Change Time Length
   * ALT + ↑ - Increase time
   * ALT + ↓ - Decrease time

+## Features

+* Customizable Times - From one minute up to one hundred hours.
+* Pre-built Color Themes - Choose from a variety of hand-picked themes.
+* Custom Themes - Make a theme with any colors you want!
+* Keyboard Shortcuts - For faster use.
+* Preferences - Customize the timer in the settings menu.
+* Notifications - Get alerted when a time session finishes.

 ## Tech